CUUATS/lrtp2045/content/existing-conditions/demographics/index.md

 source="US Census Bureau, ACS 5-Yr Data, 2010-2015 (Table B01003) and US Census Bureau, Decennial Census, 2010">}}

 {{<bar-chart url="chart-basicdemoinfo.csv"
+ylabel="Percent Change"
+legend-alignment="center"
+legend-row-width="1"
 title="Percent Change in Population and Land Area">}}

 ## Age and Gender ##

+In larger populations, the ratio of men to women approaches one-to-one, or approximately fifty percent males to fifty percent females.
+Data refined from the 2015 American Community Survey estimates a nearly balanced ratio of males to females in overall U.S. population, with 0.4% more females than males.
+In Champaign, Urbana, and Bondville, gender equilibrium closely parallels the national ratio.
+For the remaining MPA municipalities, a more unbalanced gender ratio exists.
+A greater percentage of females live in Savoy and Mahomet, and approximately 6.5% more men reside in Tolono.

+{{<bar-chart url="acs15-gender-awayfrom50.csv"
+stacked="true"
+xangle="0"
+xaxis="numeric"
+ylabel="Percent Distance away from Equilibrium" legend-alignment="center"
+legend-row-width="2"
+grid-lines="true"
+title="Percent Gender Difference within the MPA">}}

+{{<bar-chart url="acs15-age.csv"
+stacked="true"
+xangle="0"
+ylabel="Percent of Population"
+legend-alignment="center"
+legend-row-width="1"
+grid-lines="false"
+title="Percent Age Distribution within the MPA">}}

 ## People with Disabilities ##

+{{<bar-chart url="acs-disability2010-2015.csv"
+stacked="true"
+xangle="-0"
+columns="1,2,3,4"
+ylabel="Percentage of Population"
+legend-alignment="center"
+legend-row-width="1"
+grid-lines="true"
+title="Percentage of the Population with a Disability">}}
 ## Race and Ethnicity ##